Royal Saxon Army: During the Electorate of Saxony (1682–1807)

-The army at the time of the Kingdom of Saxony (1807–1918)
+During the Kingdom of Saxony (1807–1918)

 Napoleonic wars

-Saxony became a member state of the Confederation of the Rhine and on 20 December 1806 the Electorate was created a kingdom by the graces of Napoleon.
+Saxony became a member state of the Confederation of the Rhine and on 20 December 1806, the Electorate was created a kingdom by the graces of Napoleon.

+During the Battle of Friedland, a small division of two brigades, two cavalry regiments, and two foot batteries served in the French Reserve Corps under Marshal Jean Lannes.

 The Saxon troops participated in War of the Fifth Coalition in 1809 against the Empire of Austria which made clear that the army needed to be reformed in order to build a modern and organized army in the French style.
-The 1810 reform was based on the 1804 drill book - which increased the rapid march to 90 steps from the previous 75 - and the 1808 French infantry regulations and led by General Lecoq, the Major-Generals Karl Wilhelm Ferdinand von Funck, Karl Friedrich Wilhelm von Gersdorff and Johann von Thielmann and Colonel Friedrich von Langenau.
+The 1810 reform was based on the 1804 drill book – which increased the rapid march to 90 steps from the previous 75 – and the 1808 French infantry regulations and led by General Lecoq, the Major-Generals Karl Wilhelm Ferdinand von Funck, Karl Friedrich Wilhelm von Gersdorff and Johann von Thielmann and Colonel Friedrich von Langenau.

 Further changes in the Saxon military reforms: